ansys/pyansys-dev-guide/doc/source/how-to/logging.rst

 logging services and modules within PyAnsys libraries.
 Suggestions and improvements are welcomed.

-For logging techniques, see the `Logging HOWTO
+For logging techniques, see `Logging HOWTO
 <https://docs.python.org/3/howto/logging.html>`_ in the Python
 documentation.
 These tutorials are particularly helpful: